Sara Money, My Banking App Stopped Working and My Money Is at Risk

 Sometimes, the login just fails.
 I enter my credentials, and the app either freezes or gives an error.
 I have to try again later.
 It is not a network issue; other apps work fine.
 This has been happening on and off for months.

-2. Transaction History Disappeared—and When It Does Show, It’s Incomplete
+2. Transaction History Disappears—and When It Does Show, It’s Incomplete

 For a while, I could see my past transactions.
 Then, without any warning, that feature stopped working.
 For months now, when I go to the transaction history, I see nothing.
 I cannot track my spending, verify if a payment went through, or keep records for my own accounting.